 According to the Opus and Ponemon 2018 report, 59 percent of companies said they have experienced a data breach caused by one of their vendors or third parties.
 In the U.S., that percentage is higher at 61 percent.
-Also noted that many breaches go undetected: 22 percent of respondents admitted they didn’t know if they’d had a third-party data breach in the past 12 months.
-A third-party breach costs, on average, twice what a normal breach cost.
+Also noted that many breaches go undetected: 22 percent of respondents admitted they didn’t know if they’d had a third-party risk management data breach in the past 12 months.
+A third-party breach costs, on average, twice what a normal breach costs.

 The vendor risk management series provides insight into vendor management program that considers IT Security Risk and Privacy Risk in addition to traditional Compliance, Operational, Strategic, Geography, and Financial risks.
 The series covers the following topics at a high level to provide sufficient knowledge for professionals to design the program that commensurates with the size, nature, and objectives of the organization.
 It explores the topics below:

 - Drivers of Risk Management

 - Analyzing Vendor Risks

 - Monitoring Vendor Risks: The Vendor Management Organization

 Many organizations are not aware but intellectual property (IP) breaches can be a recipe for bankruptcy.
 Below are a few examples of the businesses which failed and went bankrupt because of an intellectual property breach.